Wednesday, April 30, 2014

 So, onto the topic at hand.
 It seems that in this case, Bundy wants to eat his cake and have it too.
 He prefers to start history at the time his Mormon ancestors settled in Nevada.
 Since that time, any claim to ownership of the land, even of a federal nature, is invalid.
 Basically, he does not recognize the government's authority to tell him where he can graze his cattle because his family has been grazing their cattle there since the 1870's.
 In fact, he doesn't seem to recognize the existence of the federal government.
 It does not matter to him that the vast majority of land in Nevada (over 85%) is owned by the federal government, that thousands of other cattle ranchers play by the rules of the BLM and pay a very reasonable grazing fee (far below the market value collected in other states), or that prior to his ancestors' arrival that land was part of Mexico (annexed by the same federal government that he despises so much), and that before that, for thousands of years, the land was used by the Native Americans who were, let us say, not asked nicely to leave or compensated for their ancestral lands.

-In the case of Cliven Bundy, he has decided that he us above the laws of the United States of America because they just don't suit him.
-While I am sure that he abides by many other laws, it is his belief that any law that interferes with his individual needs indicates a federal power grab of his rights and therefore allows him to ignore them.
 While I don't perceive Bundy to be anti-Obama, I think he disregards all Washington based decisions, there are certainly many on his bandwagon who have an agenda to bash the president.
-A quick perusal of the history of Bundy's 20 year long war against the BLM will find few republican officials standing side by side with him when Bush was president from 2000-2008.
+A quick perusal of the history of Bundy's 20-year long war against the BLM will find few republican officials standing side by side with him when Bush was president from 2000-2008.
 But boy they sure love him today!

 Clearly, I do not agree with Senator Heller that Cliven Bundy is a patriot.
 He is a welfare rancher who, rather than appreciate the sweet deal he has from the federal government, is ungrateful and selfish.
 Strange that so many on the right will excoriate the unwed mother on welfare who has child after child, living entirely off the backs of the American taxpayer yet rallies to the side of a wealthy rancher whose herd of cattle has grown over the years from grazing on land he does not own or has paid a fee to use.
 He has lost every court case, has been ordered by a handful of court decisions to pay his fair share, has contributed to the national debt, if you want to be explicit, yet he is somehow painted as a hero of the right?

-However, unlike Senator Reid, I don't believe he is a terrorist.
-Terrorists kill other Americans, plant bombs in public places, openly fight and kill on the side of our enemies.
 But, and here is the problem, when you stand beside someone who openly flaunts his disrespect for America's laws, you embolden those who might not stop at merely refusing to pay taxes.
 Doesn't it disturb those right wing pundits and republicans when they see pictures of American citizens aiming loaded guns at American law enforcement officials?
 Will it only bother them when it is their guy in the white house, or their kid or family member wearing the BLM blazer?

 Ultimately, Cliven Bundy is a confused person.
 More than once he has indicated that he doesn't even believe in the federal government yet he is frequently seen waving an American flag.
-Let's hope that his confusion doesn't cause harm to himself, someone in his family many of whom have been arrested in support of his lunacy, or a BLM or law enforcement officer who is merely doing her job.
+Let's hope that his confusion doesn't cause harm to himself, or someone in his family many of whom have been arrested in support of his lunacy, or a BLM or law enforcement officer who is merely doing her job.

 Monday, April 14, 2014